Avaiga/taipy-doc/docs/manuals/userman/task-orchestration/vizelmts.md

 </figure>

 Thanks to its rich configurability, you can customize the columns to display in job selector.
-For more details, see the [Job selector](../gui/viselements/corelements/job_selector.md) page.
+For more details, see the [job selector](../gui/viselements/corelements/job_selector.md) page.

 # Task orchestration interface

 Once your execution graph is modeled as data nodes and tasks, it becomes easy to get a user interface to manage and monitor your submissions.
-The combination of the `scenario_selector`, the `scenario_viewer`, and the `job_selector` controls provides a user-friendly interface covering the whole task orchestration functionalities.
+The combination of the *scenario selector*, the *scenario viewer*, and the *job selector* controls provides a user-friendly interface covering the whole task orchestration functionalities.

 !!! example "Combining visual elements"

     === "Task orchestration interface"
-        The following image shows an example of how to combine the `scenario_selector`, the `scenario_viewer`, and the `job_selector` controls.
-On the top, the `scenario_selector` displays all the scenarios that can be selected.
-Below, the `scenario_viewer` displays the selected scenario.
-Finally, the `job_selector` displays the list of jobs created and submitted through the submission of scenarios and sequences in the `scenario_viewer`.
+        The following image shows an example of how to combine the *scenario selector*, the *scenario viewer*, and the *job selector* controls.
+On the top, the *scenario selector* displays all the scenarios that can be selected.
+Below, the *scenario viewer* displays the selected scenario.
+Finally, the *job selector* displays the list of jobs created and submitted through the submission of scenarios and sequences in the *scenario viewer*.

         <figure class="tp-center">
         <img src="../img/vizelmts/task-orchestration-vizelements.png" class="visible-dark" width="70%"/>